What is a Monitor? Various Types Of Monitors Explained

-Electro-emissive versions are in its experimentation stages.
-This means, by applying an electric current to inorganic nano-particles, a pixel is formed by a Quantum-Dot Light Emitting Diode (QD-LED).
+Electro-emissive versions are in their experimentation stages.
+This means that by applying an electric current to inorganic nano-particles, a pixel is formed by a Quantum-Dot Light Emitting Diode (QD-LED).

 This would allow for great color ranges and near-perfect black levels on the display.

 Instead of being a transmissive technology where the light source comes from an array of LEDs, for example, this emissive technology actually uses organic light-emitting diodes as the light source and displays each individual pixel independently.

 These OLEDs are produced as an emissive electroluminescent film of organic compound which lights up when it receives an electric current.

 These matrices of OLEDs can be driven either with an active matrix (AMOLED) or via a passive matrix (PMOLED).
 Active matrices allow for independent control over each OLED, whereas a passive matrix is controlled in rows and columns.

 Other types of monitors

 Of course, the list extends past what has been mentioned.
 They aren’t very widely used or have been passed over with other technologies.

 However, here is a list of some other monitor technologies:

 Here are some typical video input connectors you will find on the back of monitors.